 Hip Hop Dance

-The Beat The Street dance team performs in shows all over New England, for residents of local nursing homes, and at community events.
+The Beat The Street dance crew performs in shows all over New England, for residents of local nursing homes, and at community events.

 Working on dance skills and preparing for upcoming performances builds discipline and enhances members’ confidence and self-esteem.